Give it to God – 6 Powerful Ways to Let Go and Let God Handle It

 It wasn’t that any of these other places were bad; they were all good!
 They just weren’t best!

-God was answering my prayers, the prayers I had even forgotten about by that time because of all the stress and because each location looked better than where we were!!
-I thought I was able to easily give it to God but truth was, I wasn’t trusting God enough to see Him moving.
+God, our loving Father, was answering my prayers, the prayers I had even forgotten about by that time because of all the stress and because each location looked better than where we were!!
+I thought I was able to easily entrust it to God but truth was, I wasn’t trusting God enough to see Him moving.

 God has brought us home and placed us in a part of the state that we are absolutely in LOVE with.